felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ![](frequent_rebases.svg){style="display:block; margin: auto;"}

+This keeps the history linear at the cost of more work for the developer, since they will have to solve potential conflicts that arise.

 # Distributed Git

-So far, everything we've covered assumes the entirety of development is performed locally, that is, there are no copies of the repository outside our machine.
+So far, everything we've covered assumes that the entirety of development is performed locally, that is, there are no copies of the repository outside our machine.
 There are no pesky coworkers, no remote servers, nothing!

 However, that's not how modern development is done.
-So how does Git handle multiple developers?
+So how does Git enable developer collaboration?

 ## Remotes